top of page

 National Bestseller

 Do you wish you had more time to do what you love, think deeply, and focus on the people and things that matter most?
-By giving up screens one day a week for more than a decade, internet pioneer and renowned filmmaker Tiffany Shlain and her family have gained more time, productivity, connection, and presence.
+By giving up screens one day a week for more than fifteen years, internet pioneer and renowned filmmaker Tiffany Shlain and her family have gained more time, productivity, connection, and presence.

 Shlain takes us on a thought-provoking and entertaining journey through time and technology, introducing a strategy for flourishing in our 24/7 world.
 Drawn from the ancient ritual of Shabbat, living 24/6 can work for anyone from any background.
 With humor and wisdom, Shlain shares her story, offering the accessible lessons she has learned and providing a blueprint for how to do it yourself.